x-square/data_analytics/24-04-advanced-data-analytics.md

 ### DataFrame.describe()

 - The `describe()` method will return descriptive statistics of the entire dataset, including total count, mean, minimum, maximum, dispersion, and distribution.
-- Leaving the argument field blank will default to returning a summary of the data frame’s statistics.
+- Leaving the argument field blank will default to returning a summary of the data frame's statistics.
 As an option, you can use `include = []` and `exclude = []` which will limit the results to specific data types, depending on what you input in the brackets.

 ### DataFrame.sample()